anuraag-bansal/arbitrage/README.md

 - **WebSocket Integration**: Uses WebSockets for real-time price updates to minimize latency.
 - **Dynamic Trading Pair Addition**: Allows for dynamic addition of new trading pairs without restarting the service.
 - **Database Integration**: Stores historical price data and flagged arbitrage opportunities in MongoDB.
+- **Raydium Integration**: Uses Raydium AMM to get the latest prices for the trading pairs.

 ## Prerequisites